 The median income in Guernsey comes in at $53,981 and the median home value is $127,700 for 2019.

 The median income in Kemmerer comes in at $63,750 and the median home value is $170,200 for 2019.

 The median income in Mountain View comes in at $58,214 and the median home value is $170,900 for 2019.

 The median income in Greybull comes in at $41,563 and the median home value is $104,600 for 2019.

 Thermopolis is the largest town in Hot Springs County, Wyoming, United States, and also the county seat.
 As of the 2010 census, the town population was 3,009.

 “Thermopolis” is from the Greek for “Hot City”.
 It is home to numerous natural hot springs, in which mineral-laden waters are heated by geothermal processes.
 The town is named for the hot springs located there.

 The median income in Thermopolis comes in at $50,417 and the median home value is $140,400 for 2019.

 There You Have It Mr. Or Mrs. Wyoming Cheapskate

-If you’re looking at the cost of living numbers in Wyoming, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Wyoming, this is an accurate list of the most affordable places to live in wyoming for 2019.